 - Panacur or Safe-Guard (both are fenbendazole)

-I like to keep all info regarding my fluffle close at hand too.
+I like to keep all information regarding my rabbits close at hand too.
 I have developed a 33 page Rabbit Guide & Logbook which is an instant download on Etsy.
 It contains pages of relative information as well as pages where you can record your rabbit’s info.
-(Purchase once and download as many times as you need) I printed mine, put each page in page protectors and put them in a binder.
+(Purchase once and download as many times as you need) I printed mine, put each sheet in page protectors in a binder.

 Final Thoughts